-The UK government and grid are planning £16bn grid upgrades as part of wider developments to accommodate 35GW new renewable generation, largely from offshore wind.
+The UK government and grid are planning £16bn grid upgrades as part of wider developments to accommodate an additional 17GW of new offshore wind (to 35GW intermittent renewable generation) by the mid 2030s.
 This is to accommodate the peaks of intermittent generation in order to reduce curtailment, and will require many unsightly new transmission lines – primarily up the Eastern side of the country.
 But it neglects three further challenges, which will cost billions more, in both investment and annual grid operating contracts:

 - Sourcing balancing services;